Emergency Medical Team (EMT)

 3. What is the Role of the Malteser International Emergency Medical Team?

 The EMT is part of the Malteser International emergency response unit (M-ERU).
 The EMT as a team or individual team members may support WHO and Malteser International post-disaster and emergency response operations.
 Individual EMT members can be seconded to WHO or other agencies as well as being deployed for Malteser International.
 In principal, the EMT through the M-ERU may support Malteser International operations divisions and country offices in emergencies through technical and operational support including logistics, equipment and drugs.
 The Government of Germany is committed to help address global health concerns.
-Malteser International is the only German NGO receiving assistance through the Foreign Affairs Office for the registration of its EMT.
+Malteser International is the only German NGO which received assistance through the Foreign Affairs Office for the registration of its EMT.

 4. Who is the Malteser International Emergency Medical Team?